-Repetition is the technique of using element, size, form or texture throughout a composition.
-It provides a common tie or visual link amongst the various parts.
+Repetition is the technique of using element, size, form or texture throughout a garden design composition.
+It provides a common tie or visual link among the various parts.

-The repetition of the Camellia hedges at the Art Center in Melbourne creates repetition throughout the garden.
+The repeated use of the Camellia hedges at the Art Center in Melbourne creates repetition throughout the garden.

 The repetitive use of the Agapanthus in front of the house helps to also create unity.

 Interconnection is a technique for producing unity by physically linking various elements of the composition together.
-In this diagram element F has been introduced to join the individual elements in a formal way whilst the next slide shows informal interconnection.
+In this diagram element F has been introduced to join the individual elements in a formal way, while the next slide shows informal interconnection in landscape gardening.

 Joining elements makes a more pleasing composition.
 The eye seems to travel more easily rather than stopping on each individual shrub.

-By connecting plants you create a more cohesive composition with the eye taking the scene in as a whole, rather than having the plants compete for your attention individually.
+By connecting plants, you create a more cohesive composition.
+The eye takes the scene in as a whole, rather than having the plants compete individually for your attention.

-Balance is the equalization of visual weight from one part of the composition to another.
+Balance is the equalisation of visual weight from one part of the composition to another.
 Size, colour and quantity of elements are major considerations when providing balance.
-There are two types of balance: Symmetrical and asymmetrical.
+There are two types of balance: symmetrical and asymmetrical.

 Asymmetrical balance is created by implying equal visual weights on either side of the composition without actual repetition.
 This style of design is most compatible with informal designs.

-The triangle is one of the most stable of forms and has natural balance, that is why creating planting with width as well as height then we have strong visual balance
+The triangle is one of the most stable of forms and has natural balance.
+That is why creating planting with width, as well as height, provides strong visual balance.

 The plant added to the bottom of the bank provides a visual balance to the composition.

 This verandah area looks like it stretches quite a way, but in fact there is a mirror placed behind the wrought iron gate.
-This makes the area look larger than it is, but if you do use mirrors, try to place something in front of them (like the gate) to discourage birds from flying into the mirror!
+This makes the area look larger than it is.
+But if you do use mirrors, please try to place something in front of them (like the gate) to discourage birds from flying into them!

-Changes in levels, even if they are quite small, can create interest.
+Changes in levels, even if quite small, can create interest.

 This raised path creates a different level from the lawn and encourages people to walk on it rather than the lawn, creating less wear and subsequent maintenance.